 It is scarcely necessary to remark that a stationary condition of capital and population implies no stationary state of human improvement.
 Even the industrial arts might be as earnestly and as successfully cultivated, with this sole difference, that instead of serving no purpose but the increase of wealth, industrial improvements would produce their legitimate effect, that of abridging labor.In short, there are goods in life besides the consumption of material product--the "graces of life"--which might be better cultivated in a more leisured, less money-driven society.

-Of course, looking back few of us would regard the level of 1850s Britain as a satisfactory stopping point.
-Clearly the possibilities for growth were far vaster than he realized, Gross World Product expanding by a factor of fifty from his time to the 1980s, per-capita GWP by a factor of fifteen in that same time frame.
-And certainly it is difficult for us to imagine a universally decent standard of living at the level he thought adequate at the time (some $4,000 per capita in today's terms, about the level of India now), even were really egalitarian and efficient redistribution practicable.
+Of course, looking back few of us would regard the level of even the wealthiest nations circa 1850 as representing, or even approaching, a satisfactory stopping point.
+Clearly the possibilities for growth remained vast, expanding by a factor of fifty from his time to the 1980s, per-capita GWP by a factor of fifteen in that same time frame.
+And certainly it is difficult for us to imagine a universally decent standard of living at the level of Britain at the time (some $4,000 per capita in today's terms, about a tenth of the level the country now enjoys), even were really egalitarian and efficient distribution of the product practicable with the means to hand in that era.

 Nonetheless, the fact does not deprive his argument of all its interest or relevance, what he said then perhaps more applicable at a later date.
 And even if that is not the case, the fact that it appeared in Mills' Principles is a reminder that the idea is not so new or so radical as it is often made to seem--and a reminder, too, of the narrowness of the range of ideas we seem to regard as acceptable within a public debate.